lgreco/comp271s24/Assignments/Assignment_10/README.md

 #### Put it together

 For this problem submit a Java class with name `Sorting271`.
 Your class should include the two methods described above, and a `main` method to test your code.
 You cannot use any methods from `System` or `java.util.Arrays`, except for `System.out.println`, `System.out.printf`, and `Arrays.toString`.
-You may also include any auxiliary methods you require.
+You may also include any auxiliary methods you desire write.

 It is imperative that your code is in full compliance with the Programmer's Pact.